Kolintang

 Kolintang is a traditional Minahasan percussion instrument from North Sulawesi, Indonesia, consisting of wooden blades arranged in a row and mounted on a wooden tub.
 Kolintang is usually played in ensemble music.
 Kolintang in the Minahasan community is used to accompany traditional ceremonies, dance, singing, and music.
 The wood used to make Kolintang blades is light but strong local wood such as Telur wood, Wenuang wood, Cempaka wood, Waru wood, and the like which have a fiber construction. parallel.
-Meanwhile, kulintang resonator crates are usually made of hardwood materials such as teak or mahogany.
+Meanwhile, kolintang resonator crates are usually made of hardwood materials such as teak or mahogany.

 In 2013, the kolintang musical instrument from the Minahasan, North Sulawesi was recognized as National Intangible Cultural Heritage of Indonesia by the Indonesian Ministry of Education and Culture.

 Etymology

 The word "kolintang" comes from the Minahasan language.
 The word comes from the sound "tong" for low notes, "ting" for high notes, and "tang" for middle notes.
 In the past, the Minahasa people used to invite people to play the instrument by saying "Let's play tong-ting-tang" or in the Minahasan local language "Maimo Kumolintang".
 Because of that habit emerged the term "kolintang".